haskell-distributed/distributed-process/tutorials/1ch.md

       -- Die immediately - throws a ProcessExitException with the given reason.
       Nothing  -> die "nothing came back!"
       Just s -> say $ "got " ++ s ++ " back!"

+    -- Without the following delay, the process sometimes exits before the messages are exchanged. liftIO $ threadDelay 2000000
 {% endhighlight %}

 Note that we've used `receiveWait` this time around to get a message.